siim-m/value-tweets/README.md

 [Valuetweets](https://valuetweets.siim.me) is a simple Next.js application that showcases random tweets of prolific Twitter accounts from the [Visualize Value](https://www.visualizevalue.com/) community.
-Ispired by the [Perell Tweet Generator](https://www.birdybots.com/perell-bot/), it started off with tweets only by the [@visualizevalue](https://twitter.com/visualizevalue) handle, but additional accounts have since been added.
+Inspired by the [Perell Tweet Generator](https://www.birdybots.com/perell-bot/), it started off with tweets only by the [@visualizevalue](https://twitter.com/visualizevalue) handle, but additional accounts have since been added.